kirin-3/kirin-cogs/unicornia/ECONOMY.md

     *   **Rakeback**: Users earn back 5% of their gambling losses, claimed via `[p]economy rakeback`.

 *   **Sinks**:
-    *   **Shop Purchases**: Buying roles, items, or XP card backgrounds removes currency from circulation.
+    *   **Shop Purchases**: Buying roles, items, XP card backgrounds, or Discord Nitro removes currency from circulation.
     *   **Gambling Losses**: A house edge is built into games to naturally remove currency over time (deflationary pressure).
     *   **Waifu Gifts**: Gifts increase a waifu's value but cost currency, effectively removing it from the user's wallet.
     *   **Transfer Fees**: Transferring waifus incurs a 10% (or 60% for affinity) tax.